Vojat05/GardeningGame/README.md

 If you take too much damage, you'll die.
 And every time that happens, you will be forced to load your previous save file to continue playing.<br>

 # Modding
+Every modifiable game option can be modified in the <code>res/config.json</code> file.<br>
-To use a custom made texture pack, add the texture pack folder inside the res folder, then <br>
+To use a custom made texture pack, add the texture pack folder inside the <code>res</code> directory, then <br>
 change the <code>"Texture-Pack"</code> value in <code>Config.json</code>.

 # Controls